 1. Dance It Out

 Perhaps the simplest, most fun form of exercise is dancing!
 Moms and babies can have fun dancing around together while torching calories!
-You can even turn up the tunes while babywearing.
-Just be sure, as with any type of rigorous movement, that baby is securely fastened in whatever carrier you choose.
-The KeaBabies Baby Wrap Carrier is a great option for dancing because baby can either face you or away from you, depending on her age and level of development.
+You can even turn up the tunes while Babywearing.
+Just be sure, as, with any type of rigorous movement, that baby is securely fastened in whatever carrier you choose.
+The KeaBabies Baby Wrap Carrier is a great option for dancing because the baby can either face you or away from you, depending on her age and level of development.
 Wearing your baby in a wrap carrier like the KeaBabies carrier brings baby nice and snug against your body.
 She’ll be able to hear your heartbeat and feel your every motion!
 Turn on your favorite radio station, and spend 10-15 minutes dancing away!
-Babies love to rock, sway, side step, and dip to the beat!
+Babies love to rock, sway, sidestep, and dip to the beat!

 2. Weighted Sit-Ups

 Wait until your baby has good head and neck control before trying this movement.
 Many women experience unwanted loose skin around their midline and underused abdominal muscles postpartum.
 Your baby can be a great fitness motivator to get your core back up to its original strength.
-Lay down on the floor or a mat, bend your knees, and place baby with his body against your lower legs.
+Lay down on the floor or a mat, bend your knees and place the baby with his body against your lower legs.
 Prop his head and neck up with your knees.
 Then, do 20 sit-ups or crunches, saying hi to your little one each time your face gets close to his!
 Repeat this three times for a great abdominal workout.